“Are you on LinkedIn?”

 Your LinkedIn summary falls below your profile picture and headline, and is vital in demonstrating your value to businesses.
 Here, you have 2,000 characters with which to sell your skills and expertise.

-Your best bet is to divide your summary into 5 paragraphs.
+Your best bet is to divide your summary into five paragraphs.
+The below section details how to set out your LinkedIn summary with examples.

 Start with who you are and the work that you do.